QOSGroup/kepler/README.md

 ## Usage

-First you need to create the root certificate, then the union chain certificate, and finally optionally the coinage certificate
+First you need to create the root certificate, then the union chain certificate, and finally optionally the banker and replay

 ### ROOT